ADVENTURE BUILDER FREQUENTLY ASKED QUESTIONS

 INTRODUCTION

 Adventure Builder is an Text Adventure Game authoring system (also referred to as an Interactive Fiction authoring system) for DOS and Windows.
-The first version was marketed in 1988 as Quest V1.0.
-The name changed with version 2, and Adventure Builder V2.0 is now available as freeware/shareware.
-It is freeware for personal use and shareware if you make any profit with games created with the system (a one-time $20 registration fee with no royalties).
+Adventure Builder is available now as freeware.

 Adventure Builder is oriented toward non-technical people, but allows programmers to get a lot more out of the system with some additional effort.
 For an interesting game, probably SOME programming is necessary.